 Many customers today are filling out surveys on their smartphones and tablets.
 If your customer satisfaction survey isn’t mobile-friendly, you’re losing out on a big percentage of feedback data.

 Making your surveys mobile-friendly also enables you to capture insights at more touchpoints.
 Your customers may be purchasing your product or service from a mobile device, and it makes sense to capture their feedback right then and there.
+Make the visual appeal, the layout, and the logo fonts right for mobile users.
 If your survey doesn’t work well on that mobile device, you’re not only losing insights at that touchpoint, you’re also introducing friction into the buying process.
+To monitor the app’s mobile performance you can implement Fullstory alternatives.

 At the end of the survey, cool your respondents back down with demographic questions and space for more comments.